SUMITOMO’s Social Responsibility

 This association unilaterally initiated the redevelopment project which affects 260 property owners.

-(property owners rightfully believe that only 7 owners initiating the project covering 260 is an unjust and undemocratic practice.)
+(property owners rightfully believe that only 7 owners initiating the project covering 260 is an unjust and undemocratic practice.) - Setting up a so-called “condo unit owners only get one vote per complex” rule.

 Whereas a single-house owner gets “one vote”, condo unit owners only get “one vote” per entire condo complex.